jmcunningham/AngularJS-Learning/README.md

 * [10 Reasons Why You Should Use AngularJS] (http://www.sitepoint.com/10-reasons-use-angularjs/)
 * [Filtering with AngularJS] (http://www.kidsil.net/2013/09/filtering-with-angularjs/)
 * [Ultimate guide to learning AngularJS in one day] (http://toddmotto.com/ultimate-guide-to-learning-angular-js-in-one-day/)
+* [7 Ways to be Successful with AngularJS] (http://learnangularjs.net/2013/10/24/7-ways-to-be-successful-with-angularjs/)

 ## Lessons Learned
 * [Lessons Learned: A Year with a Large AngularJS Project] (http://joelhooks.com/blog/2013/05/22/lessons-learned-kicking-off-an-angularjs-project/)